camall3n/onager/README.md

 # Example: MNIST
 Let's consider a toy MNIST example to concretely see how this would be used in a more realistic setting.

+## Setup
+If you have the repository cloned, install the `examples/mnist/requirements.txt` in some virtualenv.
+You now have a pretty standard setup for an existing project.
+To use onager, all you have to do is `pip install onager`.

 ## Prelaunch
 Say we need to tune the hyperparameters on our very important MNIST example.
 We say we want to tune the learning rate between these values `0.3, 1.0, 3.0` and the batch-size between `32, 64`.
 We need